EmilienDupont/emiliendupont.github.io/_posts/2018-03-14-mnist-chicken.md

 ## Variational Autoencoders to model p(x)

-VAEs are [generative models](https://en.wikipedia.org/wiki/Generative_model) that learn a joint model p(x, z) of the data x and some (latent variables)[https://en.wikipedia.org/wiki/Latent_variable] z.
+VAEs are [generative models](https://en.wikipedia.org/wiki/Generative_model) that learn a joint model $$ p(x, z) $$ of the data $$ x $$ and some (latent variables)[https://en.wikipedia.org/wiki/Latent_variable] $$ z $$.
 As the name suggests, VAEs are closely related to [autoencoders](https://en.wikipedia.org/wiki/Autoencoder).
-VAEs work by encoding a datapoint x into a distribution q(z|x) of latent variables and then sampling a latent vector z from this distribution.
-The sample z is then decoded into a reconstruction of the encoded data x.
+VAEs work by encoding a datapoint $$ x $$ into a distribution $$ q(z \vert x) $$ of latent variables and then sampling a latent vector $$ z $$ from this distribution.
+The sample $$ z $$ is then decoded into a reconstruction of the encoded data $$ x $$.
 The encoder and decoder are typically neural networks.

 <img src="{{ site.url }}/imgs/mnist-chicken/vae.png" style="align:center; margin: 0 auto; width:30%;">
 <p style="text-align: center; font-style: italic; font-size: 80%;">Sketch of VAE architecture, sampling is shown with dashed lines.</p>

-Interestingly, VAEs optimize a lower bound on log p(x) called the [Evidence Lower Bound](https://arxiv.org/pdf/1601.00670.pdf) (ELBO).
+Interestingly, VAEs optimize a lower bound on $$ \log p(x) $$called the [Evidence Lower Bound](https://arxiv.org/pdf/1601.00670.pdf) (ELBO).

-$$ log p(x) >= ELBO = - VAE loss $$
+$$ \log p(x) >= \text{ELBO} = - \text{VAE loss} $$

-So after training a VAE on data from p_train, we can calculate the loss on a new example x_test and obtain a lower bound on the log likelihood of that example under p_train.
+So after training a VAE on data from $$ p_{\text{train}} $$, we can calculate the loss on a new example $$ x_{\text{test}} $$ and obtain a lower bound on the log likelihood of that example under $$ p_{\text{train}} $$.
 Of course, this is a lower bound, but the hope is that for a well trained model, this lower bound is fairly tight.

 ## Reconstruction of a digit and a chicken

 To test this, we train a convolutional VAE on MNIST.
 Note that the ELBO is a sum of a [reconstruction error term and a KL divergence](https://arxiv.org/abs/1606.05908) term.
 So if an image is poorly reconstructed by the VAE, it will typically have low probability.
 The figure below shows reconstructions from the trained VAE.

 <img src="{{ site.url }}/imgs/mnist-chicken/reconstructed-chicken.png" style="align:center; margin: 0 auto; width:50%;">
 <p style="text-align: center; font-style: italic; font-size: 80%;">A digit and a chicken reconstructed by a VAE trained on MNIST.
 As can be seen the digit is well reconstructed while the chicken is not.
-This suggests the chicken has low probability under p_train.</p>
+This suggests the chicken has low probability under $$ p_{\text{train}} $$.</p>

-We can now use the VAE to predict the probability of 10000 FashionMNIST images and 10000 MNIST images under p_train.
+We can now use the VAE to predict the probability of 10000 FashionMNIST images and 10000 MNIST images under $$ p_{\text{train}} $$.
 Ideally, the probabilities of FashionMNIST examples would be considerably lower than all the MNIST examples and we would get a good separation between the two.
 The figure below shows the results, with sorted probabilities from lowest to highest.

 <img src="{{ site.url }}/imgs/mnist-chicken/vae-confidence.png" style="align:center; margin: 0 auto; width:100%;">
 <p style="text-align: center; font-style: italic; font-size: 80%;">FashionMNIST and MNIST examples sorted by probabilities from a VAE model.</p>

-As can be seen the separation is much cleaner than when using the maximum class probabilities p(y|x).
-This shows that modeling p(x) can be useful for classification tasks when data different from the training data may be used at test time.
+As can be seen the separation is much cleaner than when using the maximum class probabilities $$ p(y \vert x) $$.
+This shows that modeling $$ p(x) $$ can be useful for classification tasks when data different from the training data may be used at test time.

 ## Conclusion

 In this post we used the toy example of chickens and digits to show that a deep learning model can make confident, but meaningless, predictions on data it has never seen.
 Not only does a chicken get confidently classified as a 5 by an MNIST model, other natural images such as fashion items consistently fool the classifier into making high confidence predictions.
-We showed that modeling p(x) with a VAE is a simple solution can that partially mitigate this problem.
+We showed that modeling $$ p(x) $$ with a VAE is a simple solution can that partially mitigate this problem.
 However, solving this problem and, more generally, modeling [uncertainty in deep learning](http://mlg.eng.cam.ac.uk/yarin/thesis/thesis.pdf) is still an important area of research.

 #### Footnotes
 <a name="footnote1">1</a>.
 The idea of putting a picture of a chicken through an MNIST model initially came from a question on the [Approximate Inference](http://approximateinference.org/) panel I attended at NIPS 2017

 <a name="footnote2">2</a>.
 I always resize MNIST from 28 by 28 to 32 by 32 because powers of 2 are nice

 <a name="footnote3">3</a>.
 The word confidence is used loosely here and is not related to confidence in the [statistical sense](https://en.wikipedia.org/wiki/Confidence_interval).
-However max_y p(y|x) is commonly used to show that a model is “confident” about its predictions and this is how we use it here.
+However $$ \max_y(p(y \vert x)) $$ is commonly used to show that a model is “confident” about its predictions and this is how we use it here.